Immortalized (Spice 1 album)

-Immortalized is the sixth solo studio album by American rapper Spice 1.
-It was released on October 12, 1999 through Jive Records.
-Recording sessions took place at the Cosmic Slop Shop in Fairfield, at Battery Studios, Sound On Sound and Unique Recording in New York, at Infinite Studios in Alameda, at S&A Studios, at DaMo Muzik Works, and at Make Tracks Studios in Modesto.
-Production was handled by Rick Rock, Kirk Crumpler, Dave Mezee, Grand Exultant, Mo' Benjamin and Tony Harmon, with Scott Gordon and Spice 1 serving as executive producers.
-It features guest appearances from N.O.R.E., Den Fen, Half a Mill, Ike Dirty, Roger Troutman, Saafir, Spook Thee Man, Too Short, Young Kyoz and Yukmouth.
+Immortalized is the sixth studio album by American rapper Spice 1.
+It was released on October 12, 1999, through Jive Records.
+The recording sessions took place at the Cosmic Slop Shop in Fairfield, at Battery Studios, Sound on Sound and Unique Recording in New York, at Infinite Studios in Alameda, at S&A Studios, at DaMo Muzik Works, and at Make Tracks Studios in Modesto.
+The album was produced by Rick Rock, Kirk Crumpler, Dave Mezee, Grand Exultant, Mo' Benjamin, and Tony Harmon, with Scott Gordon and Spice 1 serving as executive producers.
+It features guest appearances from N.O.R.E., Den Fen, Half a Mill, Ike Dirty, Roger Troutman, Saafir, Spook Thee Man, Too Short, Young Kyoz, and Yukmouth.
 The album peaked at number 111 on the Billboard 200 and number 30 on the Top R&B Albums in the United States.